-5 Credits/180 Credit hours/5 hours of out-of-class observation

-CR213; Concurrent enrollment in CR220 Live Multi-Voice Testimony 150-160-170 wpm is Prerequisite: required.
+5 Credits/180 Credit hours/5 hours of out-of-class observation Prerequisite: CR213; Concurrent enrollment in CR220 Live Multi-Voice Testimony 150-160-170

 Skill Building 170 wpm consists of dictation, read-back, and transcription of two- to four-voice court/deposition and literary material.
 The course provides new vocabulary (from general, legal, medical, and/or current events) and a reinforcement in most frequently used words, phrases, word families, punctuation, numbers, and speaker identification.
 Transcription of test dictation and homework are part of the requirement.
 This course is a sequential course in the court reporting program.
 The skill goal is 170 wpm for 5 minutes.
-Open enrollment is possible upon completion of 150 wpm.
-Open exit is possible upon completion of skill requirements.
+Open enrollment is possible upon completion of skill requirements.